MatthieuFin/cloud-provider-openstack/docs/cinder-csi-plugin/multi-region-clouds.md

 ### Create a csi-cinder-nodeplugin daemonset per cluster openstack

-Daemonsets should deploy pods on nodes from proper openstack we suppose that node have a label `topology.kubernetes.io/region` with the openstack cluster name as value (you could managed this via kubespray, manually, whatever, it should be great to implement this in openstack cloud controller manager).
+Daemonsets should deploy pods on nodes from proper openstack context.
+We suppose that the node have a label `topology.kubernetes.io/region` with the openstack cluster name as value (you could manage this with kubespray, manually, whatever, it should be great to implement this in openstack cloud controller manager).

+Do as follows:
-use nodeSelector to match proper nodes labels, add cli argument `--additionnal-topology topology.kubernetes.io/region=region-one` which should correspond to node labels to container cinder-csi-plugin, and add cli argument `--cloud-name="region-one"` which should correspond to configuration file subsection name to container cinder-csi-plugin.
+- Use nodeSelector to match proper nodes labels
+- Add cli argument `--additionnal-topology topology.kubernetes.io/region=region-one`, which should match node labels, to container cinder-csi-plugin
+- Add cli argument `--cloud-name="region-one"`, which should match configuration file subsection name, to container cinder-csi-plugin.

 ```yaml
 apiVersion: apps/v1